 Explain to your learners that they are marketing experts.
-Their 'client', Natural Resources Wales (NRW), would like their help to plan and write a promotional newsletter for the Wales Coast Path.
-Their newsletter will be emailed to people from across Wales that have previously contacted NRW to encourage them to visit and discover the Wales Coast Path.
+Their 'client', Natural Resources Wales (NRW), would like their help to plan and write a promotional website for the Wales Coast Path.
+Their website will be accessed by people from across the world that want to plan a visit to the Wales Coast Path.
 Working in small groups, ask your learners if there is a certain section of the path they would like to promote?
-Or will they promote the Wales Coast Path generally, sharing articles on a number of different locations and topics?
+Or will they promote the Wales Coast Path generally?
 If they are unsure, they can learn more about the different sections of the Wales Coast Path here.

-What are the pros and cons of a promotional newsletter?
+What are the pros and cons of a promotional website?
 Ask your learners to discuss.